funnypolynomial/Chromaduino/README.md

 0x10 clears the WRITE buffer to all 0's

-0x11 sets the write pointer to the start of FILL
+0x11 sets the write pointer to the start of FAST

 Data:
   Triplets of bytes are written sequentially to the WRITE buffer as R, G & B (bytes beyond the buffer are ignored) EXCEPT that after an 0x11 command, triplets of bytes are written sequentially to the FAST buffer.
-  When the 4th triplet is received the buffer is interpreted as
+  When the 4th triplet is received the buffer is interpreted as:\
-     R,G,B,  flags,row0,row1,  row2,row3,row4,  row5,row6,row7
+     R,G,B,  flags,row0,row1,  row2,row3,row4,  row5,row6,row7\
-     And the WRITE buffer is updated with the RGB value where a bit is set in the row data.
+     And the WRITE buffer is updated with the RGB value where a bit is set in the row data.  \
-     If bit0 of flags is set, the WRITE and READ buffers are then swapped at the end.
+     If bit0 of flags is set, the WRITE and READ buffers are then swapped at the end.\
      If bit1 of flags is set, BLACK is written to the WRITE buffer where a bit is unset in the row data (otherwise it is untouched)
   Other transmissions are ignored